-“I am half English and half Chilean and after living in Africa and the Middle East, at the age of 10 my family and I settled in Andalusia, Spain.
-My first degree was in Food Science Food Scientist.
-Once I had learnt about how the food industry works from the inside I joined the multinational pharmaceutical company, Abbott, for 5 years.
-At the same time I did a Master’s degree in Diet and Nutrition.
+Carolina Harboe is half English and half Chilean.
+After living in Africa and the Middle East, at the age of 10 her family settled in Andalusia, Spain.
+She studied Food Science, learnt about how the food industry works from the inside, joined a multinational pharmaceutical company, and completed a Master’s degree in Diet and Nutrition.

 The fact that I am bilingual has helped a lot.
 Communication is everything when you are trying to simplify something that seems very complicated at first and to reassure that there is a sure solution to your issue.
 I love dealing with women, mothers, babies and children.
 It is a warm friendly environment and I have found that word of mouth has been the best promotion you can have.
 Everyone has been very helpful.

 I recommend avoiding all toxins like cigarettes, alcohol, and coffee.
 A light 14-day cleansing diet can work wonders where necessary.
 All processed foods with additives, pesticides or hormones should be cut out of your diet to give our liver a break and allow our body to concentrate on our reproductive organs.
 Everything you don’t detox BEFORE having a baby has a risk of ending up in either your baby’s body or going through your milk to him!
 There is a list of vitamins and minerals that if lacking in your body can explain an infertility case.
 These can be determined through an extensive interview and cured through supplementation.
 We must remember too that stress is our worst enemy when it comes to conceiving.
 It is interesting to see where each couple is going wrong…there are so many ways to do treat our bodies better and we don’t realise it!